oscar-bender-stone/honors-thesis/source/1_introduction.typ

 that string (see @intro_kolmogorov_complexity).
 This program is defined via a Turing-computable programming language [REWORD], and there is a different constant factor depending on the language, but AIT focuses on the asymptotic complexity.
-Being described by a smaller program indicates a string that is easier to describe and thus has less information.
-But being described by a larger program indicates more _randomness_ and thus more information.
-A modern figure in this field, Chaitin, describes this relationship as compression.
-He states this as follows: "A useful theory is a compression of the data;
-comprehension is compression" @limits_on_reason.
-I do not defend the claim that comprehension _is_ compression, as that creates similar problems with managing truth.
-Instead, this is a statement on _representations_, the best we can do with Turing machines as an established notion of computability.
-[LIST CONTRIBUTIONS OF AIT.
-WHAT IS GOOD].
-[GOOD TRANSITION TO NEXT PARAGRAPH]
+Using this notion of information, AIT provides the underlying cause of Gödel's incompleteness theorems, the halting problem, Tarski's undefinability of truth, and more: _not all information can be compressed into a finite description_.
+This view was articulated by Chaitin, who proved that there is a number that can be defined in any programming language but never _fully_ described.
+This number, $Omega$, is the probability that a random Turing machine will halt.
+Specifically, he proved that, by fixing a single program representation, finding the first $N$ bits of $Omega$ is equivalent to determining the halting status of _each_ $N$-bit Turing machine.
+Thus, because there are infinitely many Turing machines, $Omega$ cannot be computably compressed.
+[GOOD TRANSITION]

 // TODO: emphasize that we switch from truth to INFORMATION TRANSER!
 // THAT is what we want in an Trusted Computing Base; GOOD information transfer!
 Also tie in with still maintaining _reliability_ despite not tackling all of truth management.
 // TODO: emphasize that we define represetations by how they are verified!

+// Creating bridges beetween formal representations does require a historical
+// change in perspective: _embracing reflection rather than focusing on a single
+// theory_.
+This train of thought comes from Universal Logic, initiated by Béziau
+// @universal_logic.
+Previously, during the rapid expansion of foundations in the
+// 20th century, logicians sought the "one true logic", a system to be the basis
+// for all mathematics.
+Such a system was quickly shown to be impossible by Gödel's
+// incompleteness theorems, with certain results requiring an infinite chain of
+// increasingly more powerful theories.
+But this was a symptom of a larger problem:
+// translating into the _exact_ language of a base logic can be unnatural, just as
+// it is unnatural to represent quotient types in Rocq without an additional theory
+// ontop.
+To work back in the original logic, a key requirement is _faithfulness_,
+// that isomorphisms in a theory must be reflected, a notion called
+// "$epsilon$-representation distance" by Meseguer @twenty_years_rewriting_logic.
+// However, the researchers surrounding Universal Logic are, too, their own
+// community, and have their own broad defnition of a logic, which is distinct from
+// those in Categorical Logic, Type Theory, and others.

 Although AIT has established many asymptotic measurements on information, these asymptotics do not indicate _how_ to measure information.
 Besides Kolmogorov complexity being uncomputable, the choice of fixed programming language is not elaborated.
-Chaitin created a LISP variant, designed specifically for the ease of implementation, but this does not address the faithful representations of other languages.
+Chaitin created a LISP variant, designed specifically for the ease of implementation and analysis @chaitin_lisp, but this does not address the faithful representations of other languages.
 This emerges as an ongoing challenge in physical machines through the proliferation of programming languages.[TODO: describe this concisely!]

 // An alternative approach is to create an Intermediate Representation (IR) that
 // other languages can compile into (_frontends_), and then compiled onto multiple